harishboopathi/Bluestamp_portfolio_2023/index.md

 3. Arduino Nano shield - this takes the pins of the Arduino and expands it to be more user-friendly.
 It also adds the necessary components to input more power into the system as the servos need more than the 5v that the Arduino provides.
 I used this to plug in my servos and also used this to add my 9v power supply.
 4. Joysticks - This turns the hand movements into signals that the Arduino can understand and is used to control the arm

 How this all works together is that the joysticks send a signal into the Arduino nano shield, then that Arduino nano takes the input from the arduino shield and turns it into the right servo movement from the code uploaded to the Arduino nano and sends a signal to the servos to move to that position.

+## Progress
+I finished the base arm but realised that It was unable to move to pick up items out of its reach so I plan on addressing that in the future

 ## Challenges
 One main challenge I faced was trying to add my Bluetooth module to control the arm using a phone app.
 When trying to connect the first issue I encountered was that I was unable to build my code onto the Arduino.
 The reason for this was I was plugging the bluetooth modules transmitting data cable into the default read data pin on the Arduino.
 This meant that the Arduino wasn't reading the code I was uploading but the bluetooth module was instead so the code didn't upload.